crosire/reshade-shaders/REFERENCE.md

  * ui_tooltip: Text that is displayed when the user hovers over the variable in the UI.
 Use this for a description.
  * ui_category: Groups values together under a common headline.
 Note that all variables in the same category also have to be declared next to each other for this to be displayed correctly.
  * ui_category_closed: Set to true to show a category closed by default.
+ * ui_category_toggle: Set to true to make the boolean value of this variable toggle visibility of the whole category.
  * ui_spacing: Adds space before the UI widget (multiplied by the value of the annotation).
  * ui_units: Adds units description on the slider/drag bar (only used when `ui_type = "drag"` or `ui_type = "slider"`)
  * hidden: Set to true to hide this technique in the UI.